Quantum fields for unitary representations of Thompson's groups F and T: The search for an energy momentum tensor

 The second problem is harder to solve: to find the energy momentum tensor we want to find the generator of infinitesimal conformal transformations.
 Thus, naively, we want to Taylor expand around a \emph{small} Thomson group element $f\in F$ or $f\in T$ where $f\sim \text{id}+\epsilon$ and write

 and identify $T(z)$ with some function of $\pi(\epsilon(z))$.
-This of course presupposes that our unitary representation $\pi$ is continuous with respect to the standard $L_1$ topology on $F$ (it isn't in general) \cite{jones_no-go_2016,klieschContinuumLimitsHomogeneous2018}.
+This of course presupposes that our unitary representation $\pi$ is continuous with respect to the standard $L_1$ topology on $F$ (it isn't in general) \cites{jones_no-go_2016,klieschContinuumLimitsHomogeneous2018}.
 It is not really clear what to do here.

 An alternative approach is as follows.
-We know from CFT that the energy momentum tensor is a \emph{descendant} of a primary field, namely $\mathbb{I}$.
+We know from CFT that the energy momentum tensor is a \emph{descendent} of a primary field, namely $\mathbb{I}$.
 What does that mean here?
 One answer, which we intend to pursue, is to look at ascending operators which extend over several sites.
 The simplest example of such a thing would be the discrete difference of two ascending operators, e.g.,

 Depending on $j$ these operators can either vanish, or transform nontrivially, i.e., the action of the ascending channel $\mathcal{E}$ is no longer translation invariant.
 Suppose we can build something analogous to $\mu^\alpha$ on $k$ contiguous sites.
-Unfortunately we can no longer expect a nice formula such as (\ref{eq:discretefieldoperator}) for the corresponding field in the continuum limit (or can we(?) it is not clear...), so we need to take a somewhat more indirect route to defining such a field operator.
+Unfortunately we can no longer expect a nice formula such as (\ref{eq:discretefieldoperator}) for the corresponding field in the continuum limit, so we need to take a somewhat more indirect route to defining such a field operator.

 To do so we go back to the original definition (\ref{eq:smearedfieldoperator}) of the smeared field operator and work with smearing functions such as $e^{ikx}$.
 This is a much more tedious process.
-One crucial aspect of this approach is that transformation laws such as (\ref{eq:energymomentumtx}) can be possible: additional terms such as the Schwarzian on the RHS \emph{can} arise for descendant fields as described above because the extended ascending operators are now sensitive to the presence of breakpoints in Thompson group elements. }
+One crucial aspect of this approach is that transformation laws such as (\ref{eq:energymomentumtx}) can be possible: additional terms such as the Schwarzian on the right-hand side \emph{can} arise for descendent fields as described above because the extended ascending operators are now sensitive to the presence of breakpoints in elements of Thompson's groups.